-NHS complaints procedure: Your rights and how to complain
+NHS complaints procedure: Your rights and how to complain28 Jan 2020

 The NHS Constitution is a document written by the Government that lays out the core principles and values of the NHS in England.
 It sets out the rights of patients and staff and the responsibilities that the public, patients and staff owe to one another.
 The aim is to ensure that the NHS operates fairly and effectively.